6 Reasons People Gave Up Their Super Bowl Rings

 In 2005, Patriots owner Robert Kraft and a group of American executives met with Russian president Vladimir Putin.
 When Kraft showed Putin his latest Super Bowl ring, which was encrusted with 124 diamonds, Putin put the ring on his finger and then in his pocket.

 The Russian media initially speculated that Kraft had not meant to give the ring to Putin, but Kraft released a statement the following day that quelled those concerns: “The Russian president was clearly taken with its uniqueness,” Kraft said.
 “At that point, I decided to give him the ring as a symbol of the respect and admiration that I have for the Russian people and the leadership of President Putin.”
+We're not convinced.

 4. For Drug Money